Overfitting in Adaptive Robust Optimization: A Regularization Perspective

 \section{A Regularization Perspective}

 We now interpret robust constraints through the lens of \emph{regularization}, providing a mitigation for the brittleness of ARO in line with the overfitting analogy.
-The RCs of affine rules typically rearrange into explicit norm bounds on the adaptive coefficients.
-For example, (\ref{eq:rc-ball}) can be rewritten as
+Notice the RCs can be rearranged into explicit norm bounds on the adaptive coefficients.
+For example, with $\boldsymbol{y}_i = \boldsymbol{0}$, (\ref{eq:rc-ball}) can be rewritten as

-Here the probabilistic guarantee $1-\epsilon$ serves as a \emph{regularization parameter}: requiring stronger guarantees (smaller $\epsilon$) tightens the constraint on $V$.
-In the limit $\epsilon \to 0$, we obtain $V=\boldsymbol{0}$, recovering the static policy, which avoids the brittleness of adaptive rules.
-The RC directly parallels ridge regression in machine learning.
-In both cases, the regularization strength is inversely related to the allowed coefficient magnitude.

-For illustration, we set $\boldsymbol{d}_i=0$ and normalize $\boldsymbol{b}_i - \boldsymbol{a}_i^\top \boldsymbol{z} = 1$, and plot the resulting upper bound on $\|V^\top \boldsymbol{a}_i\|_2$ against the probabilistic guarantee $1-\epsilon$.
+For illustration, we set $\boldsymbol{d}_i=\boldsymbol{0}$ and normalize $\boldsymbol{b}_i - \boldsymbol{a}_i^\top \boldsymbol{z} = 1$, and plot the resulting upper bound on $\|\boldsymbol{V}^\top \boldsymbol{a}_i\|_2$ against the probabilistic guarantee $1-\varepsilon$.
 Figure~\ref{fig:regularization-path} compares the bounds derived under a Gaussian assumption with those obtained from the distribution-free guarantee.